Published on January 14, 2020 – Last Updated on May 11, 2022

 It was in these studies that it was also concluded that meditation for pain management could have a significant effect on improving the tolerance of pain, can help in decreasing the depression that one slips into when they have to suffer for a long time, and it elevates the overall state of mind.

 - Meditation= Practical Awareness of Pain

-Pain management meditation, which involves increasing the mindfulness in the body, aims at making the person more aware of their suffering.
+Pain management meditation, which involves increasing the body’s mindfulness, aims to make the person more aware of their suffering.
 By saying “making them more aware,” we do not mean that it will ultimately cause the patient to accept or reject their suffering, but it’s just that mere awareness of their own body can help in fighting the situation better.
-Mindfulness, as part of this pain meditation program, will also help in making the patient believe that the pain has its phases, and there will be a phase where they will certainly feel good about their body.
-I
+As part of this pain meditation program, mindfulness will also help make the patient believe that the pain has its phases, and there will be a phase where they will certainly feel good about their body.

-Reiterating what has been stated earlier, it has to be kept in mind that by becoming mindful through this pain meditation treatment, the person does not reject his or her reality, but still happens to accept it in a better way such that the day-to-day life does not get hampered just because of this pain.
+Reiterating what has been stated earlier, it has to be kept in mind that by becoming mindful through this pain meditation treatment, the person does not reject their reality but still happens to accept it in a better way such that the day-to-day life does not get hampered just because of this pain.

 Other Effects of Meditation on Pain

 Proximity to the Emotions

 Meditation, apart from helping us become more aware of our body, also helps us explore the most profound emotions of our mind.
 When we know about the feelings that we experience, we gradually learn about the actions that can trigger certain emotions, which eventually leads to either the aggravation or the remittance of our pain.